A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 2D Natural Images

 \subsection{Scene Graph Generation (SGG)}

-SGG~\cite{johnson2015image,zhu2022scene} refers to the task of detecting object pairs and their relationships in an image to generate a visually-grounded scene graph, which provides a high-level understanding of the visual scene rather than treating individual objects in isolation.
-Technically, a scene graph parses the image by representing the objects as the nodes and their relations as the edges, perfectly fitting the nature of GNNs in comparison to other computer vision tasks that usually require prior knowledge to obtain abstract task-specific graph structures from inputs.
+SGG~\cite{johnson2015image,zhu2022scene} refers to the task of detecting object pairs and their relations in an image to generate a visually-grounded scene graph, which provides a high-level understanding of a visual scene.
+A scene graph is the result of image parsing by representing objects in the image as nodes and their relations as edges.
+This aligns well with the nature of GNNs, which do not require prior knowledge to construct task-specific graph structures from inputs, unlike other computer vision tasks.
+GNN-based methods for SGG typically consist of three stages: object detection, relation graph construction and refinement, and relation prediction, \emph{i.e.,}